Configuration

 State that does not belong in either YAML file:

-- per-lease SSH private keys (those live under the user config dir but not in
+- per-lease SSH private keys (they live under the user config dir, but not in

-- provider secrets (those live in the broker environment, your shell env, or
+- provider secrets (managed-provider secrets live in the broker environment;

 config.yaml);

-The full schema below merges what crabbox init emits and what advanced operators set in user config.
+The schema below merges what crabbox init emits with what advanced operators set in user config.
 Most repos only need a small subset.

 #Top-level